Skip to main content

 8. Statutes and regulations pertaining to child abuse and maltreatment;

-9. Education and prevention of Shaken Baby Syndrome; and
+9. Education and information on the identification, diagnosis and prevention of shaken baby syndrome; and